Last Hand

 Synopsis

-An anxious little girl dressed in her birthday finest waits in Circus Circus for her father, a blackjack dealer.
-Just as her mother starts to write him off as a “no show”, Kimi spots a clown struggling to climb the stairs in his size twenty shoes and jumps into his arms.
-Pretending that he’s frustrated that his little girl saw through his disguise, Flip is actually proud of his daughter’s keen ability to spot a poser.
-It’s a heartbreaking moment later when the local police arrest her father for cheating while dealing blackjack to cover his gambling debts.
+An anxious little girl, KIMI, dressed in her birthday finest, waits in Circus Circus for her father, FLIP, a blackjack dealer.
+Just as her mother, AMA, starts to write him off as a “no show,” Kimi spots a clown struggling to climb the stairs in his size twenty shoes and jumps into his arms.
+Pretending he’s frustrated that his little girl saw through his disguise, Flip is proud of his daughter’s keen ability to “smell” a poser.
+She’s a prodigy at counting cards when playing blackjack.
+It’s a heartbreaking moment later when the local police arrest her father for stealing while dealing blackjack to cover his gambling debts.

 Genre